opnfv/armband/docs/configguide/installerconfig.rst

 Install the Fuel jump-host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Mount the Fuel Brahmaputra ISO file as a boot device to the jump host server, reboot it, and install the Fuel Jumphost in accordance with installation instructions, see *Reference 13* in section *"Fuel associated references"* below.
+Mount the Fuel Colorado ISO file as a boot device to the jump host server, reboot it, and install the Fuel Jumphost in accordance with installation instructions, see *Reference 13* in section *"Fuel associated references"* below.